 Special education should be viewed as a part of the continuum of supports, services and interventions created to ensure that the general education environment is responsive to the diverse learning needs of all students.
 Working together, regular education and special education staff can ensure equal opportunity, full participation and increased outcomes for students with disabilities.

-Concord Public Schools and Concord-Carlisle Regional School District are committed to providing students with disabilities access to the curriculum and general education programs.
+Concord Public Schools and Concord-Carlisle Regional School District are committed to providing students with disabilities access to the curriculum and general education program.